-Office 365 retention policies make it easy for the user and administrator to clean up and archive items in a user’s mailbox.
+Microsoft (Office 365) retention policies make it easy for the user and administrator to clean up and archive items in a user’s mailbox on Exchange Online.
 Retention policies allow to automatically assign some trigger action for an item after a certain period (for instance, move the item to the archive mailbox or delete it permanently).
-Office 365 retention policies can be used to automatically remove email items older than a specified date from a user’s mailbox.
+Microsoft 365 retention policies can be used to automatically remove email items older than a specified date from a user’s mailbox.
 By default, retention policies apply to the Deleted Items and Junk Mail folders to automatically remove items that are older than 30 days.

 - Select Outlook in the App Launcher;